ibm-cloud-docs/image-templates/export-image.md

 # Exporting an image

-From the Image Templates page you can export an image template to an Object Storage account.
+From the Image Templates page you can export an image template to an [Object Storage OpenStack Swift](/docs/infrastructure/objectstorage-swift/index.html) account.
 {:shortdesc}

 The image export process takes a preexisting, private standard image template and coverts the image into an